isabo/hyperapp-custom-element/README.md

 ### Dispatching Events

-If your component has 'on\<event\>' attributes and/or dispatches events, you can use the convenient `dispatchEventEffect` effect that is exported by the module.
-This effect should receive a properties object with an `eventType` property and an `eventInit` property, which correspond to arguments of the [CustomEvent constructor](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent), `typeArg` and `customEventInit`.
+If your component has 'on\<event\>' attributes and/or dispatches events, you can use the convenient `dispatchEvent` effect generator function that is exported by the module.
+This function should receive these two arguments: `eventType` and `eventInit`, which correspond to arguments of the [CustomEvent constructor](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent), `typeArg` and `customEventInit`.